barumau/pandunia/eng/101_dunia_lexi.md

 ## Word selection method

-There are a lot of international words, because the languages influence each other all the time.
+There are a lot of international words, because languages influence each other all the time.
 Some words are international in the West, some in the East, and some are even global.
 Pandunia attempts to use as international, intercontinental and global words as possible.